 FREE PARKING! – Unlike most other hotels along Harbor, the room rate is all you’ll pay (plus Anaheim’s rather large hotel tax) – there are no hidden resort fees.
 HoJo offers free WiFi and free parking.
 Each room has a Keurig coffee maker and cups, mini fridge and microwave.
 The big bonus for us was that our TV in our Double Bed room was connected to Netflix.
 We watched ‘our shows’ when we returned to the room to rest or sleep.
 (DIVA TIP – Make sure you log out of your Netflix account if you use this before you check out!)
 However, unlike other hotels, there isn’t a free breakfast.
 We bring along breakfast items that we store in the fridge and warm up in the microwave or the hotel has a market where you can buy food and even fresh fruit.
 It is also located across the street from Mimi’s Cafe where you can enjoy breakfast, lunch or dinner (DIVA TIP – join the Mimi’s E-club just before your trip so you can use the coupon they willl send you for a free two-pack of muffins or croissants!), and just a little bit further south on Harbor you will find Panera Bread and McDonald’s.

-Summary – We stay at HoJo when we know we will have some extra time to take advantage of the Castaway Cove pool and when the rate is lower than the other hotels that are closer to Disneyland.
+Summary – We stay at HoJo when we know we will have some extra time to take advantage of the Castaway Cove pool and when the rate is on target.
 The lush grounds and friendly staff do a great job of making your stay comfortable and pleasurable.
 It is certainly one that I recommend for your Disneyland vacation.

 If you want help booking at HoJo or planning your Disneyland Resort vacation, be sure to contact Patricia at All For Dreams Travel for a free vacation quote.